The Sager Group

 Mike Sager

 Mike Sager is a best-selling author and award-winning reporter.
 A former Washington Post staff writer under Watergate investigator Bob Woodward, he worked closely, during his years as a contributing editor to Rolling Stone, with gonzo journalist Hunter S. Thompson.
-Sager is the author of four collections of non-fiction, two novels, and one biography.
-He has served for more than fifteen years as a writer at large for Esquire.
-In 2010 he won the American Society of Magazine Editors’ National Magazine Award for profile writing for his article “The Man Who Never Was”.
-Many of his stories have been optioned for film.
+Sager is the author of more than ten books, including anthologies, novels, biography, and textbooks.
+He has served for two decades as a writer for Esquire.
+In 2010 he won the National Magazine Award for profile writing for his article “The Man Who Never Was.”
+Several of his stories have inspired films and documentaries; he is the founder and CEO of The Sager Group LLC.
 For more information, please see www.mikesager.com.

 Miles Sager